Marcus Annaeus Lucanus (Lucan) (39 - 65 AD)

-Marcus Annaeus Lucanus (39 - 65 AD) was a Latin poet born in Córdoba, Spain, and the nephew of the philosopher Seneca.
-Prominent in the reign of Nero, he was later forced to kill himself when he was discovered to be involved in a plot against the emperor.
+Marcus Annaeus Lucanus (39 - 65 AD) was a Latin poet born in Cordoba, Spain, and the nephew of the philosopher Seneca.
+Prominent during the reign of Nero, he was later forced to kill himself when he was discovered to be involved in a plot against the emperor.

-Lucan's poems, though sometimes critized for their severe and somewhat choppy style, provided a significant influence especially to medieval writers.
-His epic poem Bellum Civile (on the civil war between Caesar and Pompey), also called Pharsilia, was unfinished at his death, and survives in part.
+Lucan's poems, though sometimes criticized for their severe and somewhat choppy style, provided a significant influence to medieval writers especially.
+His epic poem Bellum Civile (on the civil war between Julius Caesar and Pompey), also called Pharsilia, was unfinished at his death, and survives in part.

 - Bellum Civile (The Civil War) or Pharsalia.
 10 books have survived.